racklet/racklet/docs/rfcs/0004-compute-hat.md

 - Category: Capacitors > Ceramic Capacitors
 - Required:
     - Capacitance: Specific for each use
-    - Voltage Rating: 35V (25V would be too low given a +-20% error margin, and our requirement of 24V max input voltage) on the input side
+    - Voltage Rating: 35V (25V would be too low to account for component degrading with age with our requirement of 24V max input voltage) on the input side
 - Optional:
     - Temperature Coefficient: [X5R]